Palliative Care

 How is palliative care paid for?

-As a nonprofit, LifeTouch palliative care is available to anyone, regardless of ability to pay.
+As a nonprofit, LifeTouch Health palliative care is available to anyone, regardless of ability to pay.
 Palliative care may be provided through:

 • Private insurance